Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> When you've got nothing, you've got nothing to lose.
+> When you have a dream, you've got to grab it and never let go.

 <!-- QUOTE_END -->